 What is it: Koi wa Ameagari no You ni (After the Rain)

-"Koi wa Ameagari no You ni" was produced by Wit Studio, known for its work on other popular works such as "Attack on Titan" and "Vinland Saga."
-Takashi Nanba directed the manga, bringing a unique vision to its adaptation.
-The soundtrack, a blend of soft and moving melodies, perfectly complements the anime's atmosphere, intensifying the characters' emotions.
-The animation is rich in detail, with settings that portray the city's beauty and the transition of seasons, reflecting Akira's emotional state.
+The production of “Koi wa Ameagari no You ni” was handled by Wit Studio, known for its work on other popular works such as “Attack on Titan” and “Vinland Saga.”
+Takashi Nanba directed the anime, bringing a unique vision to the manga adaptation.
+The soundtrack, composed of a mix of soft and moving melodies, perfectly complements the anime's atmosphere, intensifying the emotions experienced by the characters.
+The animation is rich in detail, with settings that portray the beauty of the city and the changing seasons, reflecting Akira's emotional state.

 - Directed by: Takashi Nanba